jakob-fyi/ng-adv/labs/lab-02/readme.md

 # Food App Project - Components & Forms

+In this lab we will solve the following tasks:

 - Convert the project to bootstrap and use standalone components

 - Refactor `food-edit.component` to be implemented as a Reactive Form using FormBuilder.